-Update: Since this tutorial was published, we have released Ganache a personal blockchain and a replacement to the TestRPC.
-We have left this tutorial unaltered, but we highly recommend checking out our Working with Ganache page.
+Update: Since this tutorial was published, we have released Ganache, a personal blockchain and a replacement to the TestRPC.
+We have left this tutorial unaltered, but we highly recommend checking out our Ganache Documentation

 This post was originally published by David Burela on his blog Burela's House-o-blog.
 Big thanks to David for allowing us publish it here!

 One of the trickiest things has been trying to get Windows environments correctly configured, as the tools are npm based and want to be compiled natively and assumes it is on a Linux machine.
 Here is the simplest install script I have found